Learn more about Bruxism, Teeth Clenching and Grinding

 Other methods of treatment include relaxation exercises, stress management education and biofeedback mechanisms.

 If you have questions or concerns about bruxism or if you are seeking treatment in the Fairport, Macedon and Palmyra area, call us today for an appointment.
-Our dentists, Dr. Joseph Behrman or Dr. Jeni Behrman, can help determine a treatment plan right for you.
+Our dentist, Dr. Lisa Spinello will determine a treatment plan right for you.